ChakerYaakoub/Angular-E-commerce-Project/README.md

    ```

-2. Navigate to the project directory: ex
+2. Navigate to the project directory:
    ```bash
    cd Angular-E-commerce-Project
    ```